KindtGroup/bipartite-partitions/README.md

 Input is Nmax, NA.

-Output is not in a regular "alphabetical", is grouped by the "parent" integer partitions of Nmax.
+Output is not in a regular "lexicographic" order, is grouped by the "parent" integer partitions of Nmax.